what1s1ove/whatislove.dev/apps/whatislove-dev/src/articles/ecmascript-decorators-the-ones-that-are-real/index.md

   Another interesting thing is how decorators were supposed to work.
 Since the TS team could not remove the old implementation that worked under the `--experimentalDecorators` flag, they decided on the following approach: if the `--experimentalDecorators` flag is present in the configuration, the old implementation will be used.
 If this flag is not present, then the new implementation will be used.

-- **[2023-03 – Announcing TypeScript 5.0](https://devblogs.microsoft.com/typescript/announcing-typescript-5-0/)**.
+- [**2023-03 – Announcing TypeScript 5.0**](https://devblogs.microsoft.com/typescript/announcing-typescript-5-0/).
 As promised, the TS team released the full version of decorators specification in TS 5.0.

-- **[2023-03 – Deno 1.32](https://deno.com/blog/v1.32).** Although in version 1.32 Deno supported TS 5.0, they decided to postpone the functionality related to decorators.
+- [**2023-03 – Deno 1.32**](https://deno.com/blog/v1.32).
+Although in version 1.32 Deno supported TS 5.0, they decided to postpone the functionality related to decorators.

   > “_Take note that ES decorators are not yet supported, but we will be working towards enabling them by default in a future version.”_

-- **[2023-05 – Angular v16 is here.](https://blog.angular.io/angular-v16-is-here-4d7a28ec680d)** Angular 16 also added support for ECMAScript decorators.
+- [**2023-05 – Angular v16 is here**](https://blog.angular.io/angular-v16-is-here-4d7a28ec680d).
+Angular 16 also added support for ECMAScript decorators.
 However, some other frameworks built around decorators (and which were inspired by Angular?) have stated that they will not make changes toward ECMAScript decorators for now.
 For many of them, [two important aspects](https://github.com/nestjs/nest/issues/11414) are Metadata and Parameter decorators.

   > ”_I don't think we'll support JS decorators till the metadata support & parameter decorators are implemented._”
   > © Kamil Mysliwiec, creator of NextJS

-- **[2023-08 – Announcing TypeScript 5.2](https://devblogs.microsoft.com/typescript/announcing-typescript-5-2/).** In TS 5.2, another standard was added that complements the decorators specification – [Decorator Metadata](https://github.com/tc39/proposal-decorator-metadata).
+- [**2023-08 – Announcing TypeScript 5.2**](https://devblogs.microsoft.com/typescript/announcing-typescript-5-2/).
+In TS 5.2, another standard was added that complements the decorators specification – [Decorator Metadata](https://github.com/tc39/proposal-decorator-metadata).
 The primary idea behind this proposal is to simplify decorators' access to class metadata in which they are used.
 Another reason there were so many debates regarding syntax and usage was that the authors had to create a whole separate proposal for this purpose.

+- [**2023-09 – Babel 7.23.0.
+Decorator Metadata**](https://babeljs.io/blog/2023/09/25/7.23.0).
+Over time, Babel introduced the decorator metadata proposal.
+What is noteworthy is that while they typically have one plugin per proposal, the decorators proposal and the decorator metadata proposal are so closely related that they opted against creating a separate plugin for the decorator metadata proposal.
+Instead, they incorporated it directly into the main decorators proposal plugin.
+This underscores the significance of decorator metadata within the overall decorators proposal.

-- **[2023-10 Lit 3.0, Hello TC39 Decorators](https://lit.dev/blog/2023-10-10-lit-3.0/).** Lit has always been a decorators-first framework, though it could have been used without decorators.
+- [**2023-10 – Lit 3.0.
+Hello TC39 Decorators**](https://lit.dev/blog/2023-10-10-lit-3.0/).
+Lit has always been a decorators-first framework, though it could have been used without decorators.
 The arrival of standard decorators allows them to begin the process of moving to a decorator implementation that will not require a compiler to use.
 For Lit, as a framework based on the most modern JavaScript and browser APIs, this is undoubtedly an important step.

 ## Just Syntactic Sugar or Not?